 Proper Placement and Ventilation Requirements

-Safety first, my friends.
-When installing a wood-burning stove, it’s crucial to follow proper placement and ventilation guidelines.
-Make sure your stove is placed on a non-combustible surface, away from flammable materials.
-Proper ventilation is also essential to avoid smoke and carbon monoxide buildup.
-You want to keep your lungs happy and avoid any unexpected bonfire situations.
+When installing a wood-burning stove, whether it’s a classic wood stove, off grid wood stove, or wood pellet stove, proper placement and ventilation are non-negotiable.
+Make sure your stove sits on a non-combustible surface and is positioned away from anything flammable.
+Proper venting is key to preventing smoke buildup and keeping carbon monoxide out of your home.
+After all, you want to keep your lungs happy and avoid any surprise indoor bonfires!

 Fire Prevention and Safety Precautions